clemldy/messages-api/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies
+This Ruby on Rails API app is created for sending messages from one sender to one recipient

+* Action cable has been implemented because it is the best rails tools for real-time features

-* Configuration
+* Authentification with Devise

-* Database creation

-* Database initialization
+* Database in Postgresql

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* API created for an React front end app

+* With your React app, you need to install ActionCableJS via npm

+* Jobs has been implemented for better scaling

-* ...
+*